insper-tecnologias-web/projeto-3-crypto-watcher-front/README.md

 - Managing the user's crypto portifolio (1pt);
 - Graphs for the cryptos in the crypto page (2pts);
 - Listing cryptos from the coinCap API (1pt).

+**For the roadmap of this project, please refer to [projects](https://github.com/insper-tecnologias-web/projeto-3-crypto-watcher-front/projects)**

 This project offer many features, some are listed below:
 - Seeing the main cryptos and their price/price variation: